Budtenders set the heartbeat of any cannabis retail store operation.

-We sat down with the number one rated budtender from Cannabist San Diego, Shaggy Bullock, and he shared his top 6 tips on how to retain great budtenders.
+We sat down with the number one rated budtender from Cannabist San Diego, Shaggy Bullock, and he shared his top 6 tips on retaining great budtenders.

-One of the most popular questions that dispensary managers have for industry gurus always comes back to how they can incentivize their budtenders most effectively.
-Of course, offering incentives to budtenders is a necessary part of running your business because it makes your budtenders genuinely enjoy working at your dispensary, which results in motivating them to:
+One of the most popular questions dispensary managers have for industry gurus is how they can incentivize their budtenders most effectively.
+Offering incentives to budtenders is a necessary part of running your business because it makes your budtenders genuinely enjoy working at your dispensary, which results in motivating them to:

 So, what are some of the ways you can start incentivizing your budtenders in time to boost your 420 sales?
 Here are some of the ideas provided by Shaggy.